cmrazek/MECoalescedConvert/README.md

 ![Encoding Using PowerShell](https://raw.githubusercontent.com/cmrazek/MECoalescedConvert/master/assets/encode-ps.png)

+It will save your changes to __Coalesced_INT.bin__.
-The first time this is done, the app will make a backup of the original file, and will then save your changes to __Coalesced_INT.bin__.
+The first time this is done, the app will make a backup of the original file (just in case).

 Play the game.